NuGet/docs.microsoft.com-nuget/docs/Hosting-Packages/Overview.md

 - [Artifactory](https://www.jfrog.com/artifactory/) from JFrog.
 - [Nexus](http://www.sonatype.org/nexus/) from Sonatype.

 Regardless of how packages are hosted, you access them by adding them to the list of available sources in `NuGet.Config`.
 This can be done in Visual Studio as described in [Package Sources](../tools/package-manager-ui.md#package-sources), or from the command line using [`nuget sources`](../tools/nuget-exe-cli-reference.md#sources).
-The path to a source can be anything from a local folder to a network name to an Internet URL.
+The path to a source can be a local folder pathname, a network name, or a URL.